danny-avila/LibreChat/docs/install/configuration/custom_config.md

 - `stream`: If set, partial message deltas will be sent, like in ChatGPT.
 Otherwise, generation will only be available when completed.
 - `messages`: [OpenAI format for messages](https://platform.openai.com/docs/api-reference/chat/create#chat-create-messages); the `name` field is added to messages with `system` and `assistant` roles when a custom name is specified via preset.

+**Note:** The `max_tokens` field is not sent to use the maximum amount of tokens available, which is default OpenAI API behavior.
+Some alternate APIs require this field, or it may default to a very low value and your responses may appear cut off; in this case, you should add it to `addParams` field as shown in the [Endpoint Object Structure](#endpoint-object-structure).

 ## Example Config

 ```yaml